Security Research

-My research sits at the intersection of AI, Large Language Models (LLMs), and cybersecurity, with a focus on how modern systems actually fail and how they can be secured in practice.
-I work on problems spanning threat detection, malware analysis, security automation, and the security implications of AI-driven systems.
+My research sits at the intersection of AI, Large Language Models (LLMs), and cybersecurity.
+I focus on how modern systems fail in practice and how they can be secured in production environments.
+My work spans threat detection, malware analysis, security automation, and the security implications of AI-driven systems.

 My work combines research with real-world applicability, emphasizing techniques that translate into deployable security controls rather than theoretical models.